lukaspfisterch/kl-execution-theory/whitepaper/external_review.md

 **Non-Deterministic Components**

-The practical handling of non-deterministic components, particularly in the domain of modern AI, requires additional formal constructions.
-The theory acknowledges this in `axioms/01_delta.md` by excluding randomness and non-deterministic I/O from valid Deltas, but the "wrapping" approach mentioned in `implementations/mapping_to_dbl.md` needs more detailed specification.
+The practical handling of nondeterministic components, particularly in the domain of modern AI, requires additional formal constructions.
+The theory acknowledges this in `axioms/01_delta.md` by excluding randomness and nondeterministic I/O from valid Deltas, but the "wrapping" approach mentioned in `implementations/mapping_to_dbl.md` needs more detailed specification.

 Suggested directions:
 - Formal definition of deterministic wrappers for stochastic processes
 - Mechanisms for seeded randomness that preserves deterministic replay
-- Treatment of external API calls with non-deterministic response times
+- Treatment of external API calls with nondeterministic response times

 **Parallelism and Total Order**